NexusWarp/todo/README.md

-To do list app in react
+Fullly MERN stack to do list app.